 Unlike Waley’s Genji, Moncrieff’s Proust has been revised, not once but twice: first by Terence Kilmartin in 1981 and then again by D.J.
 Enright in 1992.
 Together, Kilmartin and Enright have caught most of Moncrieff’s mistakes, and updated his word choices.
 In some cases, when the archaisms are Moncrieff’s and not Proust’s, as in the example of the “waters of Lethe,” this updating is justifiable.
 But sometimes the zeal to modernize results in unfortunate losses.
 I’m thinking of one instance, for example, when the narrator uses the word “mithridate” and Kilmartin / Enright update it to “immunize.”
 But it’s Proust himself who uses “mithridate.”
-In the change to “immunize” we lose Proust’s wonderful allusion to the fierce Mithridates, the half Greek, half Persian King of Pontus who famously ingested poison from a young age in order to render himself immune.
+In the change to “immunize” we lose Proust’s wonderful allusion to the fierce Mithridates, the half-Greek, half-Persian King of Pontus who famously ingested small quantities of poison from a young age in order to render himself immune.

 Moncrieff’s original, unrevised by Kilmartin or Enright, is now hard to find.
 But luckily for us, the fantastic audiobook recording narrated by Neville Jason uses the original Moncrieff and since my reading group is both listening to and reading the revised Modern Library edition, I keep noticing differences, and they have made me even more fond of Moncrieff.